mikejoh/gk/CCA/README.md

 Whenever something needs to be described, addressed or selected, it is done based on labels:

-* Endpoint are assinged labels
+* Endpoint are assigned labels

 A label is a pair of strings consisting of a `key` and `value`.